I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Glasgow has always had a reputation as a tough city, at one time wearing the title of “Murder Capital of Western Europe.”
-It has cleaned up quite a bit since the 1980s when rival gangs fought over ice cream truck routes.
-However, in 2016 Glasgow Live reported the city is still rated as the ninth most dangerous place in Europe.
+It has been cleaned up quite a bit since the 1980s when rival gangs fought over ice cream truck routes.
+However, in 2019 thetravel.com reported the city is still rated as the fourth most dangerous place in Europe.

 It does not spring readily to the mind that criminal gangs would start fighting over raspberry ripples or chocolate vanilla dips.
 But, ice cream vendor’s trucks became a sign of danger in Glasgow’s grittier neighbourhoods in the 1980s.

 Of course, there was more to it that frozen sweet treats.
 The ice cream trucks were being used by gangs as fronts for selling drugs and stolen goods.
 In the early 1980s, other gangs could see the lucrative nature of such a scheme and started to elbow their way into the market.
 That’s how the turf war started.

 The crooks running the ice cream trucks took a dim view of having someone else sharing their wealth and decided it was necessary to discourage the newcomers.
 The windshields of trucks were blown out by shotgun blasts and tires were slashed.
 Vendors were beaten up and robbed.

 Police seemed incapable of bringing an end to the war, so the serious crimes squad became known locally as the Serious Chimes Squad.